-The policy is deleted from the GE Digital APM database.
+The policy is deleted from the APM database.

-Revert a Module Workflow Policy to the Baseline Version
+Revert a Family Policy to the Baseline Version

-Module workflow policies are identified by the text "Module Workflow Policy for module <ModuleName>," which appears at the top of the Details workspace when you open the policy.
-In the event that a module workflow policy has been changed, but you want to reinstate the original baseline version (that is, the version delivered with the GE Digital APM distribution package that was added during the deployment of the respective module), you can use these steps to revert the policy to baseline.
+Baseline family policies are identified by the Revert to Baseline button, which appears at the top of the Details workspace when you open the family policy.
+In the event that a baseline family has been changed, but you want to reinstate the original baseline version (that is, the version delivered with the APM distribution package), you can use these steps to revert the family policy to baseline.

-- 1. Access the policy that you want to revert to the baseline version. - 2.
+- 1. Access the family policy that you want to revert to the baseline version. - 2.
 At the top of the Details workspace, select Revert to Baseline.

-Note: This button appears only for module workflow policies and is enabled only when the policy has been modified from its original version.
+Note: This button appears only for baseline family policies and is enabled only when the family policy has been modified from its original version.